-Small Group Activity: At your table, review the case information for your patient, Ben.
+Small Group Activity: In your small group, review the case information for your patient, Ben.
 Discuss strategies to support Ben, who needs effective treatment.

-- How do you approach this new patient? - What thoughts do you have about care coordination with your team? - Ben is motivated for treatment.
+- How do you approach this new patient? - Ben is motivated for treatment.
 What treatment recommendations do you have about care coordination with your team?